 Welcome home to The Church of the Holy Cross website – a “snapshot” of the common life we share in this unique community of faith.

 How are we unique?
 While we celebrate and observe the classical creeds and sacraments of the Christian faith, believe the writings of the Old and New Testaments to be God’s word, are Trinitarian and Christ centered in our teaching and worship, we believe the atoning sacrifice and resurrection of Christ that sets the world free from the powers of sin and death to be a big atonement for all , and not just for the few.
 We believe the Good News of God in Christ isGood News for all people all the time, not just for some people some of the time.
-In other words, we believe in Grace with a capital G, grace that really is grace, a gift from above.
+In other words, we believe in grace, grace that really is grace, a gift from above.
 So, whoever you are, and just as you are, know you are welcome here.

 The people of Holy Cross are Christians.
 We are a Parish in the Episcopal Diocese of Western North Carolina.
 We are part of the ancient faith tradition of the Church of England, and that ongoing living tradition of the world-wide Anglican Communion of Churches, the third largest body of Christians in the world.
 Our community life revolves around the Sunday morning worship of God.
 Our liturgy is traditional and yet, lively.
 It involves participation.
 It is not a passive experience or entertainment.
 It is our offering up to God of all that we are.
 We strive to be faithful to what has been handed on to us with the admonition to make all things new.
 We put flesh onto the ancient old bones of classical Christianity and we do so with joy, dignity, and beauty.